TezosTaqueria/taqueria/README.md

 Taqueria includes:

 - A command line interface (CLI) you use in your terminal through a command named `taq`
-- A library of plugins that add tasks to Taqueria
+- A library of plugins that add tasks and other functionality to Taqueria
 - A VS Code Extension which provides the ability to run Taqueria tasks from the command palette

 ## Installing the Taqueria CLI